My Shopping Cart

 So, one of the biggest challenges for our industry is the staffing and the ability to recruit and retain the crew through the peaks and troughs of demand.

-"One of single biggest challenges for our industry is staffing.
+"One of the single biggest challenges for our industry is staffing.
 It always was a challenge.
 But now it is even more so.
 It's the uncertainty.
 Uncertainty of when you’re going to be open.
 Are you going to get another lockdown?
-Are you going to be operating at only 25%, or 50%?” said Nicole.
+Are you going to be operating at only 25%, or 50%?†said Nicole.

 Robert Peppard is the President and Founder of Fireball Mountain, an outdoor laser tag venue in Wrightstown, New Jersey.
 "I would add that a major shortage of workers is causing operational issues and long-term will drive labor costs up," said Robert.

 Steve Dimitrakoulas runs Battlefield LIVE Hellas, a mobile laser tag business in Athens, Greece.
-"Yes, the biggest challenge is hired to help," said Steve.
+"Yes, the biggest challenge is hiring to help," said Steve.

-Jim Mainardi, runs Laser One, an indoor laser tag arena in Wantage, NJ USA.
-"I had a staffing shortage so I mass-emailed my entire customer base and immediately got more applicants than I needed.
-I hired 5 kids just 3 weeks ago," said Jim.
+Jim Mainardi runs Laser One, an indoor laser tag arena in Wantage, NJ, USA.
+"I had a staffing shortage, so I mass-emailed my entire customer base and immediately got more applicants than I needed.
+I hired five kids just 3 weeks ago," said Jim.

 "Business is bouncing back, thank goodness.
 Still trying to hire more people - but it's better than 2 months ago, so we have progress!" said Jim.